CiscoTestAutomation/genie/docs/userguide/utils/index.rst

   >>> output.q.contains('[1,2]', regex=True)
   >>> output.q.contains('.*ware', regex=True)

-To do a case insensitive comparison in contains you have to set regex and ignore_case variables to ``True``.
+To do a case insensitive comparison in contains you have to set both regex and ignore_case variables to ``True``.

 .. code-block:: python